-Students may obtain an MA/MS degree as either an undergraduate student through the concurrent bachelor's/master's degree program or as a graduate student.
+Students may obtain an MA/MS degree as either an undergraduate student through the Bachelor’s–Accelerated Master’s (BAM) degree program or as a graduate student.

 As a rule, graduate students are admitted to the PhD program in Mathematics and earn an MA or MS when they complete their PhD comprehensive exam.
 Students may choose to leave the program with MA/MS degree.
 Under certain circumstances, students can be admitted to the graduate program for a terminal MA/MS degree, in which case the prerequisites are the same as for the doctoral program.

 Students may earn this degree as part of the Bachelor's–Accelerated Master's (BAM) degree program, which allows currently enrolled CU Boulder undergraduate students the opportunity to earn a bachelor's and master's degree in a shorter period of time.

 For more information, see the Accelerated Master's tab for the associated bachelor's degree(s): Mathematics - Bachelor of Arts (BA).

 Applicants must have demonstrated mathematical maturity and accomplishment roughly at the level of a successful mathematics major at CU Boulder.
 Applicants must also demonstrate mathematical potential: success in courses in advanced calculus and abstract algebra help demonstrate this potential.
 General and mathematics GRE subject scores are required for PhD students.

 Students must complete 30 hours of approved credit.
 At least 24 credit hours must be completed at the 5000 level or above.
 A maximum of six credit hours may be completed at the 3000 or 4000 level if approved by the department.
 Students must take two 2-semester sequences.
 For fulfillment of all course requirements, mathematics courses must be numbered 5000 or higher excluding MATH 5820.